TristanMarshall/Lake-Michigan_Shipwrecks/README.md

 ##### Lake Michigan Shipwrecks allows the user to do the following:
 * Interact with a Google Map
-* Interact with Google Map Markers that when clicked, render data of into page.
+* Interact with Google Map Markers that when clicked, render data into page.
 * View a rendered list of data of all known Shipwrecks in Lake Michigan.

 ## Technologies used in creating this site: